Simple Models and Biased Forecasts: Proofs

 I start by taking $v$ to be an arbitrary $n$-dimensional vector and computing the autocovariances of $v'y_t$ under the pseudo-true and true models.
 Define $w\equiv \Gamma_0^{\frac{1}{2}}v$.
-Under the agent's pseudo-true model,
+Under a pseudo-true $d$-state model~$\theta$,

-where the first equality is by Theorem \ref{thm:linear_invariance}, the second equality follows the fact that the agent's subjective model satisfies the law of iterated expectations, the third and fifth equalities are by Theorem \ref{thm:d-state-m-i-o}, and the fourth equality is by Theorem \ref{thm:d-state-covariance}.
+where the first equality is by Theorem \ref{thm:linear_invariance}, the second equality follows the fact that the agent's subjective model satisfies the law of iterated expectations, the third and fifth equalities are by Theorem \ref{thm:d-state-m-i-o}(a) (or Theorem \ref{thm:1-state-exp-erg-closed-form} depending on the assumptions), and the fourth equality is by Theorem \ref{thm:d-state-m-i-o}(b) (or Theorem \ref{thm:1-state-covariance}).
 On the other hand, under the true model,

 To prove part (a), set $v=p_1$, which implies $v'y_t=y_{t}^{(1)}$ and $w=\Gamma_0^{\frac{1}{2}}p_1=u_1$.
 Therefore,